Guide 2022-2023

 Example/Required Artifacts for Domain 9:

 - Practicum students will analyze an existing program that occurs at their practicum sites (for example, a social skills program, Tier 1 PBS methods, specific Tier 2 interventions, academic screening, tutoring interventions etc.).
-The practicum student should learn about the program and collect additional data beyond what already exists to analyze the effectiveness of the program.
-A 3-page paper (double spaced) should be submitted discussing the evaluation of the program and recommendations for further improvement.

 Domain 10: Legal, Ethical, and Professional Practice: School psychologists have knowledge of the history and foundations of school psychology; multiple service models and methods; ethical, legal, and professional standards; and other factors related to professional identity and effective practice as school psychologists.
 School psychologists demonstrate skills to provide services consistent with ethical, legal, and professional standards; engage in responsive ethical and professional decision-making; collaborate with other professionals; and apply professional work characteristics needed for effective practice as school psychologists, including respect for human diversity and social justice, communication skills, effective interpersonal skills, responsibility, adaptability, initiative, dependability, and technology skills.